alexanderkevin/Blockchain-Tutorial/README.md

 localhost:8080
 ```

 Now you can import the sample business network by navigating through the GUI.
+Clone this repositories to get the prebuilt `vehicle-manufacutre-network@0.2.6.bna` file to be imported.

 To generate the REST server, see the [Generate Rest Server Section](#generate-rest-server)

-When you are finish exploring your installation, don't forget to turn of your fabric network by going into your fabric-dev-servers folder then run these script
+When you are finish exploring your installation, don't forget to turn off your fabric network by going into your fabric-dev-servers folder then run these script
 ```
 ./stopFabric.sh
 ```